Kevin's Penguin and Beaver Page

 Penguins are powered by a Villiers 2-stroke, 197cc engine with a 4-speed transmission, fan-cooling and a reversible Siba Dynastart (electric starter-generator).
-They do not have an actual reverse gear, but instead the engine runs backwards similar to Golf Carts and some snowmobiles.
-To go backwards you shut the engine off, push the centre of the ignition switch inward with the key, turn it to the right and restart the engine with the crankshaft turning in the reverse direction.
-On some later Penguins (and the Beaver) the key was turned to the left to start in reverse.
+They do not have an actual reverse gear but instead the engine runs backwards similar to Golf Carts and some snowmobiles.
+To go backwards you shut the engine off, push the centre of the ignition switch inward with the key, turn it to the right and restart the engine with the crankshaft turning in the reverse direction, or on later Penguins (and the Beaver) the key was turned to the left to start in reverse.
+All four gears are available for reverse !

 Penguins are two wheel drive and seat two side by side.
 Top speed on land is reportedly 25 - 40 mph depending on the model with water speed given as 4 mph.
 They have no suspension and the steering yoke swings right and left instead of rotating as a steering wheel would.
 The throttle is located in the centre of the steering yoke and can be operated by either thumb.
 There is a brake pedal on the floor, and a gear shift between the seats.
 The dash houses the ignition switch, head/tail light switch, horn button, neutral indicator light, generator light and the passenger grab handle.
 The choke control and clutch lever are mounted on the shift lever.
 From neutral, you pull the gear shift up for first gear, then push down for second, third and fourth.
 The engine is located behind the seats almost directly over the rear axle.
 There is no differential on the rear axle and on hard ground the Penguin has a large turning radius.
 In the water however, the Penguin will "turn on a dime".
 Carrying capacity on land is 600 lbs, in the water, 300 lbs max.
 The Penguin weighs approx 420 lbs empty.